LMCache/hardware-diagnostic/README.md

 sudo python diagnostics.py
 ```

-Examples of outputs can be found in `results.txt`
+Examples of outputs on various nodes can be found in `results.md`

 # Metrics